cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    You: What's the weather today in San Francisco?
    App: The weather forecast in San Francisco is clouds with a min of 62.6 F and a max of 89.6 F

+.. admonition:: Exercise

-Exercise: test the app and play around with different language patterns to figure out the edge cases that our classifiers are not able to handle.
+   - Test the app and play around with different language patterns to figure out the edge cases that our classifiers are not able to handle.
 The more language patterns we can collect in our training data, the better our classifiers can handle in live usage with real users.
 Good luck and have fun - now you have your very own Jarvis!